Parinacota (volcano): Local

-On the northern side Parinacota partly overlaps with Pomerape.
-Parinacota, Pomerape, and volcanoes farther south like Quisiquisini, Guallatiri and Poquentica form the eastern margin of the Lauca basin.
+On the northern side Parinacota partly overlaps with Pomerape, which in turn overlies the rocks of Condoriri farther north; together the volcanoes form a north-northeast trending volcano chain.
+Parinacota, Pomerape, and volcanoes farther south like Quisiquisini, Guallatiri and Poquentica constitute the eastern margin of the Lauca basin.
 This is a relatively gentle plain drained by the Rio Lauca.
 A chain of dormant or extinct volcanoes farther west like Taapaca forms the western margin of the basin and separates the Altiplano from the steep dropoff to the Atacama west of the Lauca basin.

 Glaciers

 The old cone was subject to glaciation, and traces of glacial erosion are preserved on its lava flows.
 A system of moraines can be seen at an elevation of 4500 m on the southeastern foot of the volcano, where they partly cross the shores of Lake Chungará.
 Six such 5–10 m high moraines have been identified there, they were formed during the regional last glacial maximum (which did not coincide with the global last glacial maximum) although a pre-last glacial maximum origin has been proposed.
 Other, unspecified glacial deposits have also been observed in this area.

 Presently, a 4 km2 or 12 km2 large ice cap covers the upper parts of the volcano and drops down to an elevation of about 5600 m.
 There is also a large glacier on its southern flank.
 Some reports disagree with calling any part of Parinacota's ice cap a "glacier", however.
 Between 1987 and 2016, ice area at Parinacota and Pomerape declined by 1.94% every year.
 A retreat of 0.9 km2 was noted between 2002 and 2003, and as of 2007 most of the ice lies on the western slope of the mountain.